rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 - Cloud-init(user_data): Pass data or run commands on first boot in the compute instance created by Terraform

 Provisioner should be added inside the resource block.
 Terraform cannot manage the outcome of the tasks done by provisioners.
 Therefore, it is recommended to avoid it as much as possible.
-When possible, it should be built into the image itself.
+When possible, the operations done by provisioners should be built into the image itself.

 More on provisioners [here](https://developer.hashicorp.com/terraform/language/provisioners#perform-post-apply-operations).

 ### null_resource and terraform_data
-You need to perform post apply operation.
-You can use provisioner because the task has no relation to the resources and provisioner cannot be called outside of a resource block.
-The solution to this is to use a null_resource and place the provisioner inside it.
+- Let us say we need to perform post apply operation.
+- We cannot use provisioner because the task has no relation to the resources and provisioner cannot be called outside of a resource block.
+- The solution to this is to use a null_resource and place the provisioner inside it.

 A null resource is a fake resource in the sense that it is like a resource but it doesn't create any object anywhere.
 A resource belongs to a provider and guess which provider provides a null resource?
 [Null provider](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource).
 Here is a Spacelift [article](https://spacelift.io/blog/terraform-null-resource) on null_resource.